mikecasas/awesome-oqtane/README.md

 ## Introduction

 ### What is Oqtane
-Blazor is a .NET web framework to build client web apps with C#.

-Blazor lets you build interactive web UIs using C# instead of JavaScript.
-Blazor apps are composed of reusable web UI components implemented using C#, HTML, and CSS.
-Both client and server code is written in C#, allowing you to share code and libraries.
+Oqtane is a modular application framework built on top of Blazor.
+Blazor is a .NET web framework that lets you build interactive web UIs using C# instead of JavaScript.
 More information on the [official Blazor website](https://blazor.net).

+### Open Source
+Oqtane is an open source project with its source code hosted on [Github](https://github.com/oqtane/oqtane.framework)

+### Community
+Get invloved with Oqtane is an open source project with its source code hosted on [Github](https://github.com/oqtane/oqtane.framework)

 ## Articles